-The French government has – again – okayed the hideous cruel and indiscriminate practice of trapping migratory birds using glue-sticks.
+The French government has – again – okayed the hideous and indiscriminate practice of trapping migratory birds using glue-sticks.
+Just put a few twigs in a bush and – voila – cruelty on a stick.
 And just have a read of how a ‘hunter’ justifies his selfish and mediaeval hobby: “It is no more cruel than anything else in my opinion…But maybe I see it through the eyes of love.”
-Yeah, nothing says ‘I love you’ more than luring small birds to sticky traps where they either die like flies stick to flypaper or are condemned to a cage and used to lure in more birds…
+Yeah, nothing says ‘I love you’ more than luring small birds to sticky traps where they either die trying to tear themselves free, hanging like flies stuck to flypaper, or are condemned to life in a cage and used to lure in more birds…

 The article below comes from The Local, a English-language news website reporting on French issues: